Chapter 9:

 “Yeahhh…”

-Student council president, Okada Yusuke, was the reason why mites had sex in our faces.
+Student council president, Hoshimiya Yusuke, was the reason why mites had sex in our faces.
 He was the reason why splinters existed.
 He’d been the one to leak my past… record… when I transferred to this school because he ‘wanted to preserve the safety of the students’ or some shit.

 Why were we thinking about that, anyway?
 About him?
 We’d never see him again.